 - HVAC equipment that runs often but still leaves rooms uncomfortable.

 Once the envelope is understood, equipment quotes become more meaningful.
 A heat pump quote should be based on the home as it will operate, not only as it exists today.
 If attic sealing is planned next month, ask whether the load calculation should reflect that.
 If windows or ductwork are likely to change later, mention that too.
+For a deeper sizing conversation, use the heat pump sizing checklist before the model number becomes final.

 ENERGY STAR notes that sealing air leaks and adding insulation can improve comfort and may reduce annual energy bills.
 Their Seal and Insulate guide is a useful starting point for understanding the order of work.